Drew Dober: Ultimate Fighting Championship

 Dober was next expected to face Ricky Glenn at UFC Fight Night 204 on March 12, 2022.
 However, a week before the event, Glenn withdrew due to a torn groin and was replaced by Terrance McKinney.
 After being knocked down twice within the opening minute, Dober rallied and won the fight via technical knockout in round one.

 Dober faced Rafael Alves on July 30, 2022, at UFC 277.
 He won the fight in the third round after knocking out Alves with a punch to the body.
 The win also earned Dober his third Performance of the Night award.

 Dober faced Bobby Green on December 17, 2022, at UFC Fight Night 216.
 He won the fight via knockout in round two.
 This fight earned him the Fight of the Night award.

-Dober is scheduled to face Matt Frevola on May 6, 2023, at UFC 288. at UFC 288.
+Dober faced Matt Frevola on May 6, 2023, at UFC 288.
+He lost the fight by TKO at the end of the first round.

+Dober faced Ricky Glenn on October 7, 2023, at UFC Fight Night 229.
+He won the fight via TKO in the first round.
+With this win, Dober broke the record for most knockouts in UFC Lightweight division history.
+This win earned him the Performance of the Night award.

+Dober faced Renato Moicano on February 3, 2024, at UFC Fight Night 235.
+Although Dober landed punches that opened Moicano's face, Dober was dominated on the ground for the majority of the fight which led him to lose by unanimous decision.

+Dober was scheduled to face Mike Davis on July 13, 2024 at UFC on ESPN 59.
+However, Davis was forced to withdraw due to a torn bicep and was replaced by Jean Silva, who fought two weeks prior at UFC 303.
+Dober lost the fight via doctor stoppage in the third round after being rendered unable to continue due to a cut above the left eye.
+This fight earned him another Fight of the Night award.

+Dober faced Manuel Torres on March 29, 2025 at UFC on ESPN 64.
+He lost the fight by technical knockout in the first round.

+Dober faced Kyle Prepolec on October 18, 2025, at UFC Fight Night 262.
+Despite receiving a one-point deduction for an illegal groin strike in the third round, Dober secured victory via technical knockout.
+The victory marked Dober’s tenth knockout in the UFC lightweight division, setting a new divisional record.
+This fight earned him another Fight of the Night award.

 Personal life

 Drew was previously married to his former opponent Nick Hein's sister Gloria.

-Dober is currently married to Hollis Casey Dober.
+Dober is currently married to Hollis Casey.